pagkly/Zed/Investopedia3/EOS.md

 EOS
 ## What Is EOS?

-EOS is a [blockchain](https://www.investopedia.com/terms/b/blockchain.asp)\-based decentralized operating system that is designed to create, host, and support secure, decentralized autonomous applications ([dApps](https://www.investopedia.com/terms/d/decentralized-applications-dapps.asp)) and [smart contracts](https://www.investopedia.com/terms/s/smart-contracts.asp).
+EOS is a [[blockchain]](https://www.investopedia.com/terms/b/blockchain.asp)\-based decentralized operating system that is designed to create, host, and support secure, decentralized autonomous applications ([dApps](https://www.investopedia.com/terms/d/decentralized-applications-dapps.asp)) and [[smart contracts]](https://www.investopedia.com/terms/s/smart-contracts.asp).
 In addition, EOS nodes subscribe to a "constitution" that binds them, via the blockchain, to the rules and regulations set forth by the EOS community.

 Currently administered by the block.one organization, EOS was launched by Dan Larimer, who is also the founder and creator of established platforms like Bitshares and Steem.